Simple Strategies for Access Form Designers

 To attach or bind a field to a control:

-- In Design View, click the control that displays the #Name? error when in Form View.
+- In Design View, click the control that displays the #Name? error n Form View.

 - Display the Properties if necessary.
-You can right-click the control and choose Properties from the menu or press F4.
+You can right-click the control and choose Properties from the menu or press F4 to display properties.

 - In the Properties, click the Data tab.